Wreck-It Ralph (soundtrack): Reception

 Heather Phares of AllMusic said "While Wreck-It-Ralph misses out on being a Tron for the preteen set, the soundtrack still scores high when it comes to playfulness and devotion to its subject matter."
 Joy Of Movies wrote "What starts out as a looser soundtrack, like the film becomes really touching by the end.
 In this way it mirrors the emotions of the movie and that is exactly what you’d want.
 The music seems to be pretty much in order here as well which is good.
 The last three tracks are exciting, touching, and perfect to close out a really fun soundtrack."
 Filmtracks.com stated "Overall, this wild ride is amusing and entertaining in its parts but difficult to qualify in its whole because the wacky instrumentation really does dominate the structures.
 You don't leave the score with a clear picture of Jackman's thematic intentions; while the representations exit, they are muddied by the fast pace and inconsistent instrumental colors.
 As mentioned before, this score is admirably smart enough to earn four stars, but when heard on album, its ultra-frenetic personality and surprisingly elusive themes, along with the mostly original but unrelated and irritating songs (several of which meant for the end credits), pull Wreck-It Ralph back to three-star reality."
+Alpha and Omega Radio remarked that "here we get to witness the first true marriage of 8-bit sound within the symphonic airwaves courtesy of Henry Jackman.
+My biggest worry was that the two would cancel each other out, being so different in nature.
+But thankfully Jackman has found the perfect balance between the two so as not to have one overpower the other".
 Lipstiq.com wrote "Wreck-It Ralph is certainly a must-have if you’re an avid collector of movie soundtracks because you’ll never find there is no album like this, especially if you’re a hardcore gamer, and you feel like you might need a little backing music to go with your daily adventures!"
 Screen Rant wrote "the soundtrack proved to be a good blend of catchy songs and original compositions".